sohnya/cloud-project/README.md

 }
 ```
 ### VPN Tunnel
-A potentially confusing difference between the google cloud console and the Terraform module `compute_vpn_tunnel` is that the module does not contain an explicit choice of routing configuration.
+A potentially confusing difference between the Google Cloud Console and the Terraform module `compute_vpn_tunnel` is that the module does not contain an explicit choice of routing configuration.
 The routing configuration is implicitly defined with the tunnel parameters.

 As described [here](https://cloud.google.com/network-connectivity/docs/vpn/how-to/creating-static-vpns): "When you use the Cloud Console to create a route-based tunnel, Classic VPN [...]:
   - Sets the tunnel's local and remote traffic selectors to any IP address (0.0.0.0/0).